janaSunrise/AIO-API-discord-bots/README.md

 The only api you'll ever need to make your discord bot spicy, fun and stand out.

+**NOTE**: The environments shown in the deployment tab isn't real, and we aren't using it.
+We have our own server, where we are hosting the app.
+Please kindly ignore it.

 ## About

 This is an API developed to simplify the work of discord bot developers.
 Usually people find